Status: Draft

 application/qwed-attestation+json | Decoded attestation |

-Appendix C: DID Method
+Appendix C: DID method

 Thedid:qwed method specification will be published separately.